Latif Blessing: International career

 Blessing was included in the provisional squad for Ghana before the 2017 Africa Cup of Nations, but failed to make the final cut.

 Personal life

 In 2017, Blessing obtained a U.S. green card allowing him to qualify as a domestic player for MLS roster purposes.
 However, in 2023, as part of the process to bring his family over via a visa, he had to give up his green card and reapply under a visa status, returning him to counting as an international player.

-Blessing's brother, Ibrahim Fuseini, currently plays for Lori FC in the Armenian Premier League.
+Blessing's brother, Ibrahim Fuseini, was a player of Lori FC in the Armenian Premier League from 2018 to 2019.
 He has a twin sister, Latifa.